Dancing with the Stars: Vote FAQ

 2. So how do I vote?

 We have three convenient ways for you to keep your favorite stars dancing.
 You can vote by phone or do it online, either at ABC.com or on Facebook at http://apps.facebook.com/votedwts.
-And you have to be 13 years old…sorry, tweens!
+You have to be 18 years old and in the U.S. to vote on ABC.com…sorry, tweens and international fans!

 3. When exactly can I vote?

-Phone voting begins during the show on Mondays, and is open until 60 minutes after the conclusion of that show in your local time zone.
+Phone voting begins during the show on Mondays, and is open until 60 minutes after the conclusion of that show per time zone.

 Online voting at both ABC.com and Facebook opens each Monday when the show begins on the East Coast at 8 p.m.
 ET (5 p.m.
 PT) and stays open until 8 p.m.
 ET (5 p.m.
 PT) the next day.
-During the season’s first, second and final week, online voting will open when the show begins on the East Coast at 8 p.m.
+During the show's finale week, online voting will open when the show begins on the East Coast at 8 p.m.
 ET (5 p.m.
 PT) and will stay open until 11 a.m.
 ET (8 a.m.
-PT) the following morning.
+PT) the following morning..

 4. What are the phone numbers for voting by phone?